axelpey/natural-frontend/README.md

 Documentation of options:
 - `colors`: Customize the colors of the frontend.
 Use two keys: "primary" and "secondary".
 - `personas`: Add custom personas for your frontend.
-NF will guess more until there's 5 personas.
+NF will guess more until there's a total of 5 personas.
 - `cache_expiry_time`: Set the time in seconds before the generation cache expires.
 - `frontend_endpoint`: Change the endpoint of the frontend.